Patrico92/lisp_interpreter/README.md

 # lisp_interpreter
 Lisp interpreter written in Python.

-It's not full intepreter, but it can do some fun stuff with it.
+It's not full intepreter, but it can do some fun stuff.

 ## How to run
 To run just write: